Taxes on Cryptocurrency in Canada

 Crypto Tax Rates in Canada

 There are no special crypto tax rates in Canada.
-The tax on cryptocurrency aligns with your marginal tax rate, including both federal and provincial rates.
+The Canadian tax on cryptocurrency aligns with your marginal tax rate, including both federal and provincial rates.
 Claiming credits and available deductions can reduce your marginal tax rate, but the taxes you pay are the same as you would for all income.

 How to Calculate Crypto Tax in Canada